Bakushō! Star Monomane Shitennō: Element of luck

 After drawing a certain combination on the dice, the player must go to a nursing home and impress a grandmother with a musical or theatre performance.
-If the player can impress the grandmother, then the player is accepted more by the elderly people.
-However, the elderly people can get grumpy again if the player makes the grandmother angry each time the player has to perform at the nursing home again.
+If the player can impress the grandmother, then the player is accepted more by the elderly people, but the elderly people can get grumpy again if the player makes the grandmother angry each time the player has to perform at the nursing home again.
 All the text in the game is in Japanese.
 Other combinations of the letter and number dice can create or ruin a player's popularity along with other side effects.

 The dice combination "A-1" is the best combination and it causes a rapid rise in popularity, which means more fans show up to the lucky person's concerts.
-Getting an "F-5" is the worst combination and will result in a loss of popularity.
-However, all other combinations can have negative, neutral, or positive results for the player.
+Getting an "F-5" is the worst combination and will result in a loss of popularity, but all other combinations can have negative, neutral, or positive results for the player.
 Guessing about the result of the dice throw is all the fun of trying to get popularity for the band and greater appreciation from different age groups.